farhiongit/minimaps/README.md

 > About one million elements can be inserted and sorted per second.

+If `data` is a pointer to memory allocated dynamically, a destructor should be passed as an argument to operator `MAP_REMOVE_ALL` if used.

 ### Retrieve and remove elements from a map
 #### Find an element from its key
 ```c
 size_t map_find_key (struct map *map, const void *key, map_operator op, void *op_arg, map_selector sel, void *sel_arg);
 ```
+`key` is a pointer to a key, as returned by a function of type `map_key_extractor`.

 If `get_key` (as defined at map creation) is not null, applies `op` on the data of the elements in the map that matches the `key` (for which `cmp_key (get_key (data), key)` returns `0`), as long as `op` returns non-zero.